A Two-Stage Feature Selection Approach for Robust Evaluation of Treatment Effects in High-Dimensional Observational Data: Variable Selection in Causality: Challenges and State-of-the-art

 \subsection{Challenges in Variable Selection for Causal Inference}

 While taking the parametric approach, causal effect estimation methods mainly consider two statistical models: outcome model and treatment allocation mechanism, both as functions of pre-treatment variables \citep{ertefaie2018penalization}.
 Variables that appear in both models are regarded as confounders.
-Inclusion of such variables in the propensity score model or in the matching mechanism ensures an unbiased estimate of the causal quantity considering all such confounders are observed.
-Ideally, a causal variable selection process must start with the domain knowledge on the underlying treatment allocation mechanism and the predictors of the outcome.
-Unfortunately, researchers often do not have the access of the expert knowledge, instead, are burdened with a large set of pre-treatment variables.
-When domain knowledge is available, the expert selection can result a significantly large set of variables and particularly, include pure predictors of treatment and pure predictors of outcome.
-Moreover, high-dimensional observational data can become challenging to comprehend for an expert and may contain spurious variables that does not have any relation with treatment or outcome.
+The inclusion of such variables in the propensity score model or in the matching mechanism ensures an unbiased estimate of the causal quantity considering all such confounders are observed.
+Avoiding any confounders will produce a biased estimate.
+Ideally, a causal variable selection process must start with the domain knowledge of the underlying treatment allocation mechanism and the predictors of the outcome.
+Unfortunately, researchers often do not have access to expert knowledge, instead, are burdened with a large set of pre-treatment variables.
+When domain knowledge is available, the expert selection can result in a significantly large set of variables and particularly, include pure predictors of treatment and pure predictors of outcome.
+Moreover, high-dimensional observational data can become challenging to comprehend for an expert and may contain spurious variables that do not have any relation with treatment or outcome.